cheind/gcsl/README.md

 <img src="./etc/cartpolenet_20000_dynamic.gif"  width="40%">
 </div>

-### Cooperative human-agent behavior
+### Cooperative experiments
-Changing targets during execution allows us to bring humans and agents together in a cooperative team.
-In the following game, a cart should be moved to some abstract goal position.
-Human and agent share their abilities as follows: the human observes the game (i.e., the image) and decides on the target speed of the cart (through key-presses, velocity is visualized in red).
-The agent's goal is then to reach that particular velocity and balance the bar.
-Note, if the goal is just to keep the balance, the agent's actions may counteract what the human is doing.
+Dynamically adapting goals, allows us to study something more way interesting: cooperative human-agent behavior.
+In the following simple game, the cart should be moved to some abstract goal position.
+Human and agent share their abilities as follows: the human perceives the game (i.e., through a rendered image) and continuously decides on the target velocity of the cart (through key-presses, velocity is visualized in red).
+The agent's perceives this target velocity as a sub-goal of its own and combines it with its pole balancing target.
+Note that the combination of both goals is important for the team to succeed, as otherwise, the agent's actions (pole balancing) may counteract the humans intentions (moving the cart).

 <div align="center">
 <img src="./etc/cartpolenet_coop.gif" width="40%">